OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

     top = Problem()
     root = top.root = Group()

+These next four lines are all it takes to record the state of the problem as the optimizer progresses.
+Notice that because by default, recorders only record `Unknowns`, if we also want to record `Parameters` and `metadata`, we must set those recording options.
+(We could also record `Resids` by using the `record_metadata` option but this problem does not have residuals. )

 .. testcode:: recording

     recorder = SqliteRecorder('paraboloid')
+    recorder.options['record_params'] = True
+    recorder.options['record_metadata'] = True
     top.driver.add_recorder(recorder)

 We initialize a `SqliteRecorder` by passing it a